 A Community Engagement project will need to focus on producing resources that help museums better meet community needs and be welcoming places for everyone.
-Projects may help museums be more inclusive of diverse or underserved parts of their communities, improve access and remove barriers to participation, better engage with community organizations and leaders for planning and civic engagement, or, support forums that bring together experts to explore current and emerging issues for the field.
+Projects may help museums be more inclusive of all segments of parts of their communities, improve access and remove barriers to participation, better engage with community organizations and leaders for planning and civic engagement, or support forums that bring together experts to explore current and emerging issues for the field as they relate to community engagement.